 What Are Plasma Gas Fees?

-Beyond the Ethereum Mainnet: Imagine Ethereum, the bustling metropolis of blockchain applications, teeming with activity.
+What Are Plasma Gas Fees?
+Written By: Mr. GasMan Beyond the Ethereum Mainnet: Imagine Ethereum, the bustling metropolis of blockchain applications, teeming with activity.
 Transactions zip through the network, each carrying a tiny toll – the gas fee.
-While necessary for network security and ensuring miners are compensated, these fees can skyrocket during peak times, becoming a roadblock for users.
-To address this congestion, […]
+While necessary for network security and ensuring miners are compensated, these fees can skyrocket during peak times, […]

 What Are Optimistic Rollups Gas Fees?